JUNOS – Young liberal NEOS

 JUNOS – Young liberal NEOS (Junge liberale NEOS) is the youth wing of Austrian liberal NEOS party, and a full member of liberal youth organizations International Federation of Liberal Youth and European Liberal Youth.

 Founded in 1993 under the name Liberales StudentInnenforum (Liberal Students' Forum, or LSF) as Liberal Forum's youth organization, they broke with the mother party in 2009.
 Under the new name JuLis – Young Liberals Austria (Junge Liberale Österreich), they competed as an independent liberal party in the 2009 European elections.

 Ahead of the 2013 legislative election they teamed up with the new liberal NEOS party, with JuLis chairperson Nikolaus Scherak entering the Austrian parliament.
 In March 2014 they integrated with NEOS representing the party's youth wing.

+Political positions

+JUNOS are committed to liberalism and a market-based economic system.
+Among other things, they advocate for the preservation of democracy, respect for civil rights and an open, tolerant society.
+Key policy goals also include the foundation of a United States of Europe as well as a commitment to ecological, economic and social sustainability.
+Individual liberty is intended to serve as the foundation of their political positions.